awdem/CV/README.md

 - Wrote weekly newsletters to engage customers with the source of their produce
 - Promoted box scheme on social media

+**Bore Place Market Garden** (June 2021 - October 2021)

+_Part-time Seasonal Grower_

+- Harvested 22 different crops for wholesale in height-of-season at a 6-acre field-scale market garden at a fast pace-of-harvest
+- Supported additional horticultural tasks

 **Sustain** (June 2019 - December  2019)

 _Assistant Editor for London Food Link_